Iniesta goal helps send Japan's Vissel Kobe into last 16 - RFI

 Cannavaro made three substitutions in a desperate bid for victory after having drawn their opening game against Suwon Samsung Bluewings.

-But although the two-time champions enjoyed a couple of brief purple patches during which they had the Kobe defence under pressure, the goal they were looking for never materialized.
+But although the two-time champions enjoyed a couple of brief purple patches during which they had the Kobe defence under pressure, the goal they were looking for never materialised.

 - 'Afraid to play' -

-Vissel Kobe regained the lead in the 74th minute when Douglas, who had just come in five minutes ago, took advantage of a great back-heel from Daigo Nishi and blasted the ball home.
+Vissel Kobe regained the lead in the 74th minute when Douglas, who had come on just five minutes earlier, took advantage of a great back-heel from Daigo Nishi and blasted the ball home.

 Brazil-born Elekson, now known as Ai Kesen, had a goal disallowed for off-side on eight minutes and when Iniesta struck two minutes later, it extended Cannavaro’s misery in Doha.